-Page: Access data pages

-3D mode: Switch 2D-3D/3D+

-- Orient map: Track up / North up - Pan/Rotate: Movement mode - Open...: Open file - Shutdown screen - Close all: Close all open files. - Activate GPS: Start/Stop GPS connection - Mark WPT: Creates waypoint in current GPS position with default name and icon in one click - Mark and edit WPT: Creates a waypoint in current GPS position and access to properties so you can customize it. - New waypoint: Create a waypoint choosing where to place it and customizing it properties. - Mute - Window zoom: draw an area on map to zoom to it. - Full screen: Most of user interface elements will be hidden to get a wider view of the map. - Zoom 100%: zoom will be automatically set so map is shown at its maximum resolution. - Save image to file: Screenshot will be saved in TwoNav/Temp folder. - Search for a more detailed map: it will try to load a map of higher resolution than the currently loaded. - Search for a less detailed map: it will try to load a map of lower resolution than the currently loaded. - Next Waypoint: When navigating a route or a track with waypoints, switch to the next one. - Previous Waypoint: When navigating a route or a track with waypoints, switch to the previous one.
+- Page: Access data pages - 3D mode: Switch 2D-3D/3D+ - Orient map: Track up / North up - Pan/Rotate: Movement mode - Open...: Open file - Shutdown screen - Close all: Close all open files. - Activate GPS: Start/Stop GPS connection - Mark WPT: Creates waypoint in current GPS position with default name and icon in one click - Mark and edit WPT: Creates a waypoint in current GPS position and access to properties so you can customize it. - New waypoint: Create a waypoint choosing where to place it and customizing it properties. - Mute - Window zoom: draw an area on map to zoom to it. - Full screen: Most of user interface elements will be hidden to get a wider view of the map. - Zoom 100%: zoom will be automatically set so map is shown at its maximum resolution. - Screenshot: saved in TwoNav/Temp folder. - Search for a more detailed map: it will try to load a map of higher resolution than the currently loaded. - Start/Stop: the user is able to start navigating by selecting any destination from 'Navigate...' menu.
+If the same button is pressed again, the navigation is stopped. - Next Waypoint: When navigating a route or a track with waypoints, switch to the next one. - Previous Waypoint: When navigating a route or a track with waypoints, switch to the previous one.